 When to Seek Professional Help

-While many summer back pain issues can be managed with self-care, certain symptoms warrant professional attention:
+While many summer back pain issues can be managed with self-care, certain symptoms need professional attention.
+I learned this from my own experience with disc issues:

-- Pain that worsens despite rest and hydration
+- Pain that gets worse despite rest and hydration

 - Numbness or tingling in legs